prs-eth/Diffusion-Super-Resolution/README.md

 ```
 or use the prepared setups in ```.vscode/launch.json```.

-Hyperparameter defaults are set to the values from the paper.
-Depending on the dataset, you have to adjust the number of epochs (`--num-epochs`) and the scheduler step size (`--lr-step`), see appendix A of the paper.
+Note, that depending on the dataset, you have to adjust the number of epochs (`--num-epochs`) and the scheduler step size (`--lr-step`), as listed in the commands above.
 You can see all available training options by running
 ```bash
 python run_train.py -h
 ```